 Service Members medically cleared for the Navy Physical Fitness Assessment will participate in the Body Composition Assessment and Physical Readiness Test (PRT).
 The new PRT event sequence is:

 For more information on the new standards and other training resources, visit the Navy Physical Readiness Program website https://www.mynavyhr.navy.mil/Support-Services/21st-Century-Sailor/Physical-Readiness.

 Fitness Center's Personal Training Program

 MWR Personal Training Service

-The personal training service is a one-on-one individualized program that is customized to your specific fitness goals.
-This may include weight training, core training, running, run technique, swimming, swim technique, bodybuilding, exercise classes, (boot camp, yoga, spinning, etc.) or other physical fitness activities.
+The personal training service is an individualized one-on-one program that is customized to your specific fitness goals.
+To include weight training, core training, running, run technique, swimming, swim technique, bodybuilding, exercise classes (boot camp, yoga, spinning, etc.), or other physical fitness activities.